Ramos159/Pokemon-React-Native-App/README.md

 # Pokemon-React-Native-App
-Pokemon centered React Native Application built in TypeScript
+Pokemon centered React Native Application built in TypeScript with Expo!

 Soon to come features:
 -Information on All Regions